Recordati Industria Chimica e Farmaceutica (OTCMKTS:RCDTF) Reaches New 12-Month High at $57.00

-Shares of Recordati Industria Chimica e Farmaceutica S.p.A.
-(OTCMKTS:RCDTF) hit a new 52-week high on Tuesday .
-The stock traded as high as $57.00 and last traded at $57.00, with a volume of 0 shares trading hands.
+Recordati Industria Chimica e Farmaceutica S.p.A.
+(OTCMKTS:RCDTF) shares reached a new 52-week high during trading on Monday .
+The company traded as high as $57.00 and last traded at $57.00, with a volume of 0 shares changing hands.
 The stock had previously closed at $57.00.

 A number of research analysts have commented on RCDTF shares.
-JPMorgan Chase & Co. started coverage on shares of Recordati Industria Chimica e Farmaceutica in a research note on Friday, June 25th.
-They set a “neutral” rating on the stock.
-Zacks Investment Research lowered shares of Recordati Industria Chimica e Farmaceutica from a “buy” rating to a “hold” rating in a research report on Friday, August 13th.
-Finally, Oddo Bhf cut shares of Recordati Industria Chimica e Farmaceutica from a “neutral” rating to an “underperform” rating in a report on Friday, July 30th.
-One investment analyst has rated the stock with a sell rating and four have assigned a hold rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $64.00.
+Zacks Investment Research lowered Recordati Industria Chimica e Farmaceutica from a “buy” rating to a “hold” rating in a research report on Friday, August 13th.
+JPMorgan Chase & Co. started coverage on Recordati Industria Chimica e Farmaceutica in a research report on Friday, June 25th.
+They set a “neutral” rating for the company.
+Finally, Oddo Bhf lowered Recordati Industria Chimica e Farmaceutica from a “neutral” rating to an “underperform” rating in a research report on Friday, July 30th.
+One equities research analyst has rated the stock with a sell rating and four have assigned a hold rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of $64.00.

 Recordati Industria Chimica e Farmaceutica S.p.A., together with its subsidiaries, engages in the research, development, manufacture, marketing, and sale of pharmaceuticals worldwide.
 The company offers pharmaceuticals in various therapeutic areas, including cardiovascular, dermatology, over the counter/non-prescription pharmaceuticals, urology, anti-infectives, central nervous system, gastrointestinal, gynecology and obstetrics, musculo-skeletal disorders and analgesia, nutrition and related products, cosmetics, dietary supplements, medical devices, allergy, endocrinology, respiratory, pain management/inflammation, generics, antipyretics and cold preparations, and oncology, as well as ear, nose, and throat.